-During 2018, the New York Times is running newsletters to honor the 50th anniversary of the Vietnam War.
-They include eyewitness accounts, rare photos, and historical insights.
+During 2018, the New York Times ran newsletters to honor the 50th anniversary of the Vietnam War.
+They included eyewitness accounts, rare photos, and historical insights.
 Bill Lord, a retired television news executive of WJLA-TV in Washington, D.C., served as an infantry sergeant for C Company, 4th/47 Infantry, 9th Infantry Division.
 Bill wrote a short piece reflecting on the 50+ helicopter assaults he made as an infantryman in Vietnam.
-Following is an excerpt from his story.
-His entire piece can be found HERE:
+Following is an excerpt from his story:

 “Occasionally there was light resistance.
 A few times there was a good deal of shooting.
 And since you never really knew if and when the shooting would start, we all developed our own little formula for when, under fire, we would decide to jump out of the helicopter.
 Foremost was altitude.
 If you jumped from too high you could break your legs.
 The forward speed of the chopper was something to take into account as well.
 The landing area might be water, mud or dry land.
 All were factors.
 You wanted out of that chopper in the worst way because the chopper was the target.
 The pilots did not have the luxury of jumping out.”

-Quick, true story: As the commanding officer (1LT) of a three-ship assault to a small, wet landing area (LZ) surrounded by forest, my three aircraft came to a hover with skids dipping into the grass and water but with no contact with the ground.
+Quick, true story: As the flight platoon leader (1LT) of a three-ship assault to a small, wet landing area (LZ) surrounded by forest, my three aircraft with their M60 machine guns softening the tree line came to a hover with skids dipping into the grass and water but with no contact with the ground.
 During the dry season, these small, grassy openings in the jungle made ideal landing areas.
 But during the rainy season, these grassy depressions were water-filled and the so-called elephant grass was tall making it hard to judge the depth of the water, which could be inches or feet.
 This one had to be two to three feet deep because the belly of my helicopter was just touching the surface of the water.
 As my main rotor created a vortex of spray around the aircraft, I radioed a warning to the pilots of the other two aircraft as they were touching down behind me.
-“Come to a hover and hold your troops; it may be too deep.”
+“Come to a hover and hold your troops; the water may be too deep.”

+My mind was racing.
 Should I send the order to the 18 infantrymen to jump, or should I abort this assault?
-All of this was happening within a span of about 5 seconds.
-By now I had made dozens of insertions into similar areas and trusted my judgment; this one should be no more than waist deep.
+All of this was happening within a span of about 4 seconds.
+By now I had made dozens of insertions into similar areas and trusted my judgment; this one should be no more than waist-deep.
 I radioed back to my sister ships: “It’s a go; JUMP.”

-About four excruciatingly-long seconds went by, and in that instant, I knew with certainty that I had drowned 18 soldiers!
+About four excruciatingly-long seconds went by, and during the fifth, I knew with certainty that I had drowned 18 soldiers!

 Then, as if a miracle, three heads bobbed up out of the water on each side of the helicopter.
 With the water at chin level and their rifles now over their heads, they struggled through the submerged elephant grass toward the tree line.
 With each step, they rose further from the water’s surface.